 Goldsmiths, University of London

-Goldsmiths, University of London was established in 1891 and is the British school that is most similar in structure to Skidmore.
+Goldsmiths, University of London was established in 1891 and is the British school that is most similar in structure and size to Skidmore.
 Goldsmiths is a university that prides itself on creativity and emphasizes the importance of "freedom to experiment, to think differently, to be an individual."
 This is a creative arts focused school located in New Cross, South East London, and has approximately 6,400 students enrolled, 4,000 of which are undergraduates.
 Goldsmiths is considered a top arts school and is ranked in the top 50 schools amongst U.K. colleges and universities for prestige and quality of academics.

 Students can apply to study at Goldsmiths for the fall, spring or full-year.

 - Spring semester dates: early January to mid-June

 - Full-year dates: mid-September to mid-June

 Upon arrival, students will participate in an orientation with IES Abroad, Skidmore's partner for additional student support in London.
 After the IES orientation, students will move into their university housing assignment and participate in the Goldsmiths orientation for study abroad students.